ArcBees/Arcbees-Archetypes/archetypes/README.md

 ##ArcheTypes in this Project
 Create a project from a project template called an Archetype.
 Follow the links below for instructions.

 * [Eclipse Maven Import Instructions](http://c.gwt-examples.com/home/maven/ide-import/eclipse) - How to import a Maven project into Eclipse.
-The module will need to be added manually for GWTP project imports!
+The GWT module will need to be added manually for GWTP project imports!
 * [IDEA Maven Import Instructions](http://c.gwt-examples.com/home/maven/ide-import/intellij-idea) - How to import a Maven project into IntelliJ IDEA.

 <table>